tanbro/cookiecutter-celery-subpackage-service/README.md

 # cookiecutter-celery-subpackage-service

-This is a [cookiecutter][] template for a project that:
+This is a [cookiecutter][] template for a [python][] project that:

 > - is a [celery][] worker, with [tasks][] in it.
-> - is a sub-package, and it's parent project has multiple other similar sub-packages.
+> - is a sub-package, and it's parent namespace has multiple other similar sub-packages.

 The whole projects is like: